fn7io/mircro-module-template/README.md

 ### Step 3: Set Up Authentication (Local Mode Recommended)

-The Frontend SDK supports **Local Mode** for easier development.
+The Frontend SDK supports two modes.
 Choose the mode that fits your needs:

 #### Local Mode (Recommended for Development)

-When `apiBaseUrl` is `undefined` in your environment config, the SDK automatically:
+When `mode: 'local'` is set, the SDK automatically:
+- Skips backend authentication calls
 - Uses hardcoded defaults for `user_context` and `app_context`
 - Populates `localStorage` with default values (so your app can access them)
-- No backend calls required
 - Works immediately out of the box

 **Setup:**